 Season of Creation

 The Season of Creation, September 1st through October 4th, is celebrated by Christians around the world as a time for renewing, repairing and restoring our relationship to God, one another, and all of creation.
 The Episcopal Church joins this international effort for prayer and action for climate justice and an end to environmental racism and ecological destruction.
-This year’s theme is Jubilee for the Earth: New Rhythms, New Hope.
+The 2023 theme is Let Justice and Peace Flow.
 In celebrating the Season, we are invited to consider anew our ecological, economic, and political ways of living.

 Feast of St. Francis